uccdga/website/content/_index.md

     image: "images/clients/avater-1.jpg"
     designation: "CEO-Themefisher"
     content: "I like my Learning to Worship class because I'm learning how to use my Bible and how to find the stories.
 I love singing hymns during service and learning about Ruth"

+staff:
+  enable: true
+  bg_image: "images/people-in-worship.jpg"
+  title: "Meet the Staff"
+  content: "The United Church has a dedicated, competent and committed staff"
+  button:
+    enable: true
+    label: "Learn More About the Staff"
+    link: "staff/"

 ---